univention/univention-corporate-server/doc/manual/computers/basic-system-services.rst

 * CPU utilization in percent

-* The user name under which the process is running
+* The username under which the process is running

 * Memory consumption in percent